amblafont/dargent-examples/README.md

 The remaining task is to replace this cheating tactic with a proper automatic proof tactic.

+# Known issues

+- The (dargent) formalization theoretically requires the custom getters to be generated, as they are used to define the value relation.
+In practice (but this could be refined), it also requires the custom setters to be generated.
+However, the cogent compiler may not generate custom getters/setters if they are not used.

+- The formalization assumes that there is only one custom getter for each field.
+However, the compiler may generate two of them: one for the member operation, and one for the take operation, although they seem to be the same.

 # TODOs

 TODO: The C compilation generates useless masks in the parts of the getters for custom layouts